 Emmert also frequently explained the committee’s efforts to devise sanctions that would have a meaningful effect on the institution without causing unnecessary harm to students.
 He expressed that dilemma in this question, “How do you craft sanctions that are punitive and corrective for a real culture change at Penn State University with minimal impact on innocent parties?”

 In language that reflects challenges in other sectors of the economy, Emmert described the inherent risks to institutional culture.
 “One of the grave dangers stemming from our love of sports is that the sports themselves can become too big to fail, or even too big to challenge,” he said.
-Full remarks are available at www.ncaa.org or by clicking here.
+Full remarks are available at www.ncaa.org.

 The learning opportunities for business leaders and politicians in these remarks run deep.
 Consider where the current economy might be if leaders had acted decisively and thoroughly in the early shadows of 2008 and 2009 to put the past behind us.